kubernetes/community/keps/sig-node/0014-runtime-class.md

 on the same node.
 [Sandboxes][] are the primary motivator for this right now, with both Kata containers and gVisor looking to integrate with Kubernetes.
 Other runtime models such as Windows containers or even remote runtimes will also require support in the future.
-RuntimeClass provides a way to configure different runtimes in the cluster, surface their properties (both to the cluster & the user), and provides a mechanism for pods to select a runtime.
+RuntimeClass provides a way to select between different runtimes configured in the cluster and surface their properties (both to the cluster & the user).

 [Sandboxes]: https://docs.google.com/document/d/1QQ5u1RBDLXWvC8K3pscTtTRThsOeBSts_imYEoRyw8A/edit